 Another main avenue of investigation was the effect of missing data.
-Here we found, that that this aspect has a large impact on on the reconstruction error.
+Here we found, that that this aspect has a large impact on the reconstruction error.
 This is somewhat at odds with previous findings, and we speculate that this has to do with our missing data having structure originating from object self occlusion, as opposed to generate missing data with random sampling.
 In particular, occlusion-based missing data increases the reconstruction error of all methods except BALM~\cite{DelBue:etal:PAMI2012}.
 Our study thus indicates this area to be a fruitful area of investigation for \nrsfm{} research.

-Another observation is that the physically based methods did quite poorly compared to the methods using a statistically based deformation model.
+Another observation is that the physical based methods did quite poorly compared to the methods using a statistically based deformation model.
 This is in a sense counter intuitive, provided that the physical models capture the deformation physics well.
-This in turn, lead us to the observation that stronger efforts could be beneficial as far as better physical based deformation models.
+This, in turn, leads us to the observation that stronger efforts could be beneficial as far as better physical based deformation models.

 As stated, many of these observations, support hypothesis held in the \nrsfm{} community, and it strengths them, that we have here provided empirical support for them.
 On the other hand, this study also helps to validate the suitability of our compiled data set.
 In regard to which, it should be noted, both deformation types and camera paths have a statistically significant impact on reconstruction error, regardless of the algorithm used.
 This indicated that our proposed taxonomy and the data set design has value.